-Hosts are required to obtain a Certificate of Authority (COA) to collect Transient Occupancy Tax (TOT) unless they only use a Qualified Website Company (Airbnb, HostWell, or misterb&b) for their listings, or they earn $40,000 or less in rent per year and request to be a Small Operator.
+Hosts are required to obtain a Certificate of Authority (COA) to collect Transient Occupancy Tax (TOT) unless they only use a Qualified Website Company (Airbnb, misterb&b, or onefinestay) for their listings, or they earn $40,000 or less in rent per year and request to be a Small Operator.

 San Francisco residents who rent out any portion of their residence must collect the 14% Transient Occupancy Tax (TOT), in addition to the rental amount they charge their guests.
 This tax is paid by the guest, so the guest will be charged 14% in addition to your listed rental fee.
+Hosts must also submit the Tourism Improvement District (TID) assessment and may pass through this fee to guests.
 Rental of all or a portion of your residential unit for periods of less than 30 consecutive nights is considered a Short-Term Residential Rental.

 Rental income not received through a QWC must be taxed and reported to the Office of the Treasurer & Tax Collector monthly.
 If some or none of your rent is received through a QWC, you will be asked about Small Operator designation.
 Small Operators may file annually if the combined gross receipts from rental income is $250,000 or less for all locations and no location has rental income greater than $40,000.
 Small Operators do not require a Certificate of Authority.

-Residential Hosts do not file or pay the Tourism Improvement District (TID) Assessment or the Moscone Expansion District (MED).
+Residential Hosts do not file or pay the Moscone Expansion District (MED) assessment.

 Need Further Assistance?